-Mandy Harvey is a deaf American jazz singer and songwriter.
-A Vocal Music Education major at Colorado State University, Mandy lost her residual hearing in 2006-2007 at age eighteen due to a neurological disorder and left the program.
-She pursued several career options, including education, but returned to music in 2008.
-She quickly became a regular performer at Jay’s Bistro in Fort Collins and then branched to having regular concerts at Dazzle Jazz Lounge in Denver (Top 100 Jazz venues in the world).
+Mandy Harvey is an award-winning singer, songwriter and motivational speaker.
+A Vocal Music Education major at Colorado State University, Mandy lost her residual hearing in 2006-2007 at age eighteen due to a connective tissue disorder that affected her nerves and left the program.
+She pursued several career options, including education, but returned to music in 2008, as her true passion could no longer be denied.

-While her dream of becoming a music teacher has died, the music is still alive and well within her.
-Though her hearing loss is profound her timing, pitch and passion are perfect.
-With support from friends, family and her faith, Mandy continues to find joy in the music.
+She quickly became a regular performer at various venues and has released three albums thus far.
+Though her hearing loss is profound, her timing and pitch are perfect and her passion is tremendous.
+With support from friends, family and her faith, Mandy continues to find joy in music.

 In 2017, Mandy Harvey’s audition on America’s Got Talent consisted of singing her original song “Try” while playing the ukulele.
 Moved by her performance, Simon Cowell pressed his Golden Buzzer to send Mandy straight to the Quarterfinals.
 She went on to make the Finals and placed 4th overall.